bentoml/bentoctl/docs/core-concepts.md

 2:- `name` Deployment's name. bentoctl recommends keeping the deployment name unique within each operator to avoid potential issues.

 3:- `operator.name` - The name of the operator used for deployment, see the list of [official operatos](./operator-list.md) supported.
-If the operator is not installed it is installed for you based on the version provided.
+If the operator is not already installed, it will be installed automatically based on the version provided.
 You can also provide a path to the operator if it is in the local directory.
-This is helpful if using custom operators.

 4:- `operator.version` (optional) - The version of the operator to use.
 The default is to use the latest.